Front Range Fed

 • Easy addition.
 This glaze is simple to whip up while your meatloaf bakes - just toss all the ingredients into a bowl and whisk well.
 Adding the glaze towards the end of the cooking time ensures that it doesn't burn while allowing it to meld with the meatloaf for maximum flavor impact.
 The brown sugar caramelizes beautifully during baking, creating a deliciously sticky exterior that's irresistible.

 • Delicious.
-There's just something about adding a delicious, sweet and tangy sauce to the top of the meatloaf.
+There's just something about adding a delicious, sweet, and tangy sauce to the top of the meatloaf.
 It makes your meatloaf taste a million times better, creates an incredibly juicy meatloaf, and adds the best flavor to an already amazing dish.
+It also works great as a spread for Leftover Meatloaf Sandwiches!

 Key Ingredients